Mariamkassab/AWS-EMR-With-SSM-Full-Structure/README.md

 ## Overview

-This Terraform project automates the deployment of an AWS EMR (Elastic MapReduce) cluster with integrated AWS Systems Manager (SSM) for centralized management and monitoring.
+This Terraform project automates the deployment of an AWS EMR (Elastic MapReduce) cluster with an integrated AWS Systems Manager (SSM) for centralized management and monitoring.
 The project aims to simplify the setup process of an EMR cluster while enhancing security and operational efficiency through SSM.

 ## Features